theheking/babs-rna-seq-2024/practical_overview/Week9_Differential_Expression.md

 3. Select other and enter in a fulls-stop (.)
 4. Select finish
 5. Ignore the alert
-6. Copy the list of transcripts that now should be formatted to from a list of transcript IDs such as ENST00000497275.5 to ENST00000497275.
+6. Copy the list of transcripts that now should be formatted from a list of transcript IDs such as ENST00000497275.5 to ENST00000497275.

 2. Convert transcript IDs to GeneIDs using [GO Convert Website](https://biit.cs.ut.ee/gprofiler/convert).
 Copy and paste the transcript IDs to the gene conversion.
 This will output genes that match isoforms of interest.